 One particular skill Lafley relied on is his unwavering devotion to understanding how consumers live and feel.
 Early on in his management career, he spent trip after trip visiting various countries, stores, and homes to understand what delighted consumers and what might delight them in the future.
 He explained, “You develop a feel.
 You become more of an anthropologist, because you can’t understand the language.
 Your power is observation and listening.
 Your ability to read nonverbal cues gets a lot better.
 Seeing the subtle things enhances your capability to read, understand, react.”

-Lafley continuously fueled his intense curiosity by going directly to consumers, trying to grasp more fully what jobs they were “hiring” P&G products to do.
+Lafley continuously fuelled his intense curiosity by going directly to consumers, trying to grasp more fully what jobs they were “hiring” P&G products to do.
 In effect, Lafley was stockpiling decades of insight sourced from personal knowledge of consumer’s needs, insight that would play a critical role when he first became CEO.

 Leaders like Lafley who generate valuable disruptive ideas engage their innovation skills daily, constantly collecting bits and pieces of data over the years to solve future problems.
 In fact, disruptive innovators spend at least four months of every year actively and personally engaging these skills to get new strategic ideas with positive economic value.
 These innovation skills are what co-authors Clayton Christensen, Jeff Dyer, and I call The Innovator’s DNA.